Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 ### `SprenCapture`

-`fun start()`
+`fun start(): Boolean`

-Creates a Preview and ImageAnalysis use cases.
+Attempts to create a Preview and ImageAnalysis use cases.
+Returns false when the camera does not support at least 30 FPS.
 For more information, see the Android docs for [CameraX overview](https://developer.android.com/training/camerax).

 `fun stop()`